Aniways/sdk/docs/android/guides/Icons-on-demand/Getting started.md

 The guide assumes that you have already performed the actions described in the [getting started guide] (https://github.com/Aniways/sdk/blob/master/docs/android/Getting%20started.md)

-## Adding the button

-There are 3 steps to configure the button:

-### 1. Add the button to your layout
+## 1. Add the button to your layout

 Place an `ImageView`, or an `ImageButton` where you want the button to be placed in your layout.
 You can set its size, background color, etc.

-### 2. Add Aniways layout placeholder into your layout
+## 2. Add Aniways layout placeholder into your layout

 Include the aniways_emoticons_button_popup_placeholder layout at the bottom most part of the vertical `LinearLayout` which contains the layout of the activity in which the `AniwaysEditText` is placed.
 Set the width to `match_parent` and hight to `wrap_content`.
 This layout has a visibility of `Gone` by default.
 The idea is that it will be positioned where the keyboard would be when it is opened, and so if the keyboard is not opened, and the button is pressed then Aniways would change its visibility to `Visible` and make it push the `AniwaysEditText` up, like the keyboard would do, and create room for the content of the button to be displayed.